2023Deep/LendingClubCaseStudy/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- We have a loan dataset provide from year 2007 to 2011.
+- Dataset duration 2007 to 2011.

-- Aim to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default
+- The objective is to understand the driving factors (or driver variables) behind loan default, i.e. the variables that are strong indicators of default

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->